Skip to content

 Ingredients:

-Jar of tomato sauce
+Jar of tomato or bolognese sauce

-Mince or veggie alternative (fresh or frozen)
+Mince or veggie alternative (fresh or frozen – allow about 100g per person)

 Jar of white sauce